Long Island Slip & Fall Injury Lawyers

 In these types of cases, the property owner will argue that you are partially

 or totally responsible for the injuries you’ve sustained from the

 slip and fall accident.
-Under the comparative fault rule, your personal
+Under the comparative fault rule, your

-the property owner is completely at fault for the accident.
+owner is completely at fault for the accident.

 What to Do After a Slip & Fall

 If you’ve been injured in a slip and fall accident that occurred